Yanpeng Yu

 Download my resumé.

-I am a fifth-year Ph.D. student at the Department of Computer Science, Yale University, advised by Professor Anurag Khandelwal and Professor Lin Zhong.
-My research focuses on designing efficient cache-coherence and synchronization protocols for large-scale shared memory systems such as disaggregated memory or CPU-GPU shared memory.
+I received my Ph.D. in Computer Science from Yale University, where I was advised by Professor Anurag Khandelwal and Professor Lin Zhong.
+My research focuses on designing efficient cache-coherence and synchronization protocols for large-scale shared-memory systems.

-I’ve had the exciting opportunity to spend two summers as a research intern in the Architecture Research Group at NVIDIA Corporation, where I worked on systems and architectures for Large Language Models (LLM).
+During my Ph.D., I spent two summers as a research intern with the Architecture Research Group at NVIDIA, where I worked on systems and architectures for Large Language Models (LLMs).

 Interests